Gurinder45/Escape-From-Paparazzi/README.md

 ## Escape from Paparazzies

-A bunch of Paparazzis are trying to take pictures of a celebrity visiting a shopping mall.
-The celebrity also wants to avoid all the cameras that have been set in the mall by those paparazzis.
-In this 2D game, the celebrity must collect all disguise items from stores in the mall to escape from paparazzis and their cameras.
-Therefore, the player will move the celebrity in complex and branched passages and lead her to the exit obtaining all the items without meeting paparazzis and cameras.
+A bunch of Paparazzi are trying to take pictures of a celebrity visiting a shopping mall.
+The celebrity also wants to avoid all the cameras that have been set in the mall by those paparazzi.
+In this 2D game, the celebrity must collect all disguise items from stores in the mall to escape from paparazzi and their cameras.
+Therefore, the player will move the celebrity in complex and branched passages and lead her to the exit obtaining all the items without meeting paparazzi and cameras.

 ### Instruction of the game

-- Use the arrow keys to move the celebrity/the main character left, right, forward or backward
+- Use the arrow or WASD keys to move the celebrity/the main character left, right, dP or down
 - The player will gain 10 points for each disguise item and 20 points when the player meets a fan
 - The player will lose 20 points if the celebrity crosses the camera lazer
 - The player will be able to exit from the mall after getting all the items